-The Department of Government Efficiency hasn’t come close to achieving the $1 trillion in cuts pledged at its launch last January but it has rooted out billions in wasteful spending, shrunk the bloated federal workforce and spurred a nationwide effort to streamline and economize government agencies.
+The Department of Government Efficiency hasn’t come close to achieving the $1 trillion in cuts pledged at its launch last January, but it has identified billions of dollars in wasteful spending, reduced the bloated federal workforce, and spurred a nationwide effort to streamline and economize government agencies.

-In Washington, DOGE continues its work, claiming as of October to have slashed an estimated $214 billion in federal spending, which DOGE officials say has saved each taxpayer $1,329.
+In Washington, DOGE continues its work.
+As of October, it claims to have slashed an estimated $214 billion in federal spending, which DOGE officials say has saved each taxpayer $1,329.

 It’s now a scaled-down, decentralized effort to slash government waste.

-There are no more Oval Office appearances with President Trump and Elon Musk, the tech billionaire who headed DOGE for 134 days.
+President Trump and Elon Musk, the tech billionaire who headed DOGE for 134 days, will make no more Oval Office appearances.
 In fact, Mr. Trump hardly mentions DOGE.

 Mr. Musk left his job in the administration in June and returned to the private sector, never getting close to the initial $2 trillion in federal spending he hoped to eliminate.